 Can you believe goalies used to man the net without any face protection?
-Goaltender Jacques Plante (of the Montreal Canadiens) invented the goalie mask after taking a puck to the face in 1959 and every goaltender that has come after him are forever grateful.
+Goaltender Jacques Plante (of the Montreal Canadiens) invented the goalie mask after taking a puck to the face in 1959 and every goaltender that has come after him is forever grateful.

-This print features a replica of Ken Dryden's 1979 mask which certainly inspired the personalization of masks that has become tradition for the goalies of today.
+This print features a replica of Ken Dryden's 1979 mask, which certainly inspired the personalization of masks that has become tradition for the goalies of today.

 Measures 12.5" x 12.5" (31.75 x 31.75 cm).